forbesmyester/lnug-code-in-postgresql/_posts/2019-03-03-code-in-postgres-in-order-by-limit.md

 ## The aim

-Lets say you want to find out who the Formula 1 World Champion was in 2017.
+Lets say you want to find out the final points for drivers in the 2017 Formula 1 World Championship.
 The schema for the tables we will be using is as follows:

 ![ERD Diagram](/images/2019-03-03-code-in-postgres-in-order-by-limit.erd.png)

 An example of the data you would find in these tables is shown below: